New Planar P-time Computable Six-Vertex Models and a Complete Complexity Classification: Introduction

 \section{Introduction}

 Partition functions are Sum-of-Product computations.
 In physics, one considers a set of particles connected by some bonds.
-Then physical considerations impose various local constraints, each with a suitable weight.
-Given a configuration satisfying all the local constraints, the product of local weights is the weight of the configuration, and its sum over all configurations is the value of the partition function.
-It encodes much information about the physical system.
+Then physical laws impose various local constraints, with suitable weights for valid local configurations.
+If a global configuration $\sigma$ satisfies all local constraints, the product of local weights is the weight of $\sigma$, and the sum over all such $\sigma$ is the value of the partition function.
+The partition function encodes much information about a physical system.

-This is essentially the same set-up as counting constraint satisfaction problems (\#CSP).
-Fix a set of constraint functions ${\cal F}$, the problem \#CSP(${\cal F}$) is as follows: The input is a bipartite graph $G = (U, V, E)$, where $U$ are the variables (spins), $V$ is labeled by constraint functions from ${\cal F}$, and $E$ describes how the constraints are applied on the variables.
-The output is the sum, over all assignments to variables in $U$, of the product of constraint function evaluations in $V$.
-Note that each function in ${\cal F}$ has a fixed arity, and in general takes values in $\mathbb{C}$ (not just $\{0, 1\}$).
-A spin system is the special case of \#CSP where the constraints are binary functions (in which case each $v \in V$ has degree 2 and can be replaced by an edge), and possibly some unary functions (representing external fields).

 By definition, a partition function is an exponential sized sum.
-But in some cases, clever algorithms exist that can compute it in polynomial time.
-Well-known examples of partition functions from physics that have been investigated intensively in complexity theory include the Ising model, Potts model, hardcore gas and Ice model~\cite{jerrum-sinclair, goldberg-jerrum-patterson,goldberg-jerrum-potts,lu-ying-li, Val08}.
-Most of these are spin systems.
-If particles take $(+)$ or $(-)$ spins, each can be modeled by a Boolean variable, and local constraints are expressed by edge (binary) constraint functions.
-These are nicely modeled by the \#CSP framework.
-Some physical systems are more naturally described as orientation problems, and these can be modeled by Holant problems, of which \#CSP is a special case.
-Roughly speaking, Holant problems~\cite{Cai-Lu-Xia} (see Section~\ref{prelim} for definitions) are tensor networks where edges of a graph are variables while vertices are local constraint functions.
-Spin systems can be simulated easily as Holant problems, but Freedman, Lov\'{a}sz and Schrijver proved that simulation in the reverse direction is generally not possible~\cite{friedman-lovasz-schrjiver}.
-In this paper we study a family of partition functions that fit the Holant problems naturally, but \emph{not} as a spin system.
-This is the \emph{six-vertex model}.
+But in some cases, clever algorithms exist that can compute it in P-time.
+Well-known examples of partition functions from physics include the Ising model, Potts model, hardcore gas and the \emph{six-vertex model}~\cite{baxter2016exactly, bax}.
+Most of these are spin systems~\cite{jerrum-sinclair, goldberg-jerrum-patterson,goldberg-jerrum-potts,lu-ying-li}.
+If particles take $+$/$-$ spins, each can be modeled by a Boolean variable, and local constraints are expressed by edge (binary) constraint functions.
+These are nicely modeled by the \#CSP framework~\cite{bulatov,dyer-richerby, bulatov2012csp, cai-chen-lu-nonnegative-csp, caichen}.
+Some physical systems are more naturally described as orientation problems, and these can be modeled by Holant problems~\cite{Cai-Lu-Xia}, of which \#CSP is a special case.
+In this paper we study the six-vertex model, which consists of orientation problems.